 Grupo Unicaja Banco's financial strength and typical banking business have allowed it to focus its attention on personalised customer management.

-Unicaja Banco has a nationwide banking network comprised of around a thousand branches, nearly 2,500 ATMs of its own, a workforce of over 9,700 employees and a solid customer base of over 4.5 million customers.
+Unicaja Banco has a nationwide banking network comprised of around a thousand branches, nearly 2,500 ATMs of its own, a workforce of over 8,000 employees and a solid customer base of over 4 million customers.

 Achievement of the Group’s objectives is based on its mission, its vision and the set of values that mark the daily performance of its activity, as well as its medium- and long-term strategy.
-It is our mission to contribute to the economic and social development in the area where we operate, with full respect for the environment and sustainability, considering the needs and expectations of our shareholders and the different stakeholders.
+Its mission is to contribute to the economic and social development in the area where it operates, with full respect for the environment and sustainability, considering the needs and expectations of its shareholders and the different stakeholders.
 Unicaja Banco bases its strategy as a financial institution of reference on the attention to a set of values, which include prudence, solvency and stability in managing resources, as well as transparency, ethical commitment and corporate social responsibility, all of the above under the Action Plan on Sustainable Finance, based on ESG (Environmental, Social and Governance) criteria.

 Address: Avenida de Andalucía, 10 y 12.
 Málaga.